Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 3. Surgical Steel: About $5-$30

-Although surgical steel is nonreactive, it can contain nickel.
+Even surgical steel can contain small amounts of nickel that could cause allergic reactions in those with skin sensitivities.
 Choose a different option if you are concerned about irritation or a nickel allergy.

 Steel combines iron and carbon, improving its strength and ability to resist fracturing.